 At the Counseling Center we advocate for mental health.
 We often hear from students concerns like the following:

 “Does coming to counseling mean I am crazy?”

 - Coming to counseling does not mean that you are crazy, mental illness is real.
 Counseling offers students the opportunity to identify the factors that contribute to their difficulties and to deal effectively with the psychological, behavioral, interpersonal and situational causes of those difficulties.

 “I’m not crazy enough for counseling.”

 - People pursue counseling for a variety of reasons.
 Some may enter counseling to address major life changes, such as coming to college, and others may seek help in managing mental health conditions, like depression and anxiety.

 “I will be judged for seeking counseling.”

-- The Counseling and Personal Development strives to offer “unconditional positive regard” – a kind of non-judgmental attitude.
+- The Counseling Center strives to offer “unconditional positive regard” – a kind of non-judgmental attitude.
 Counseling is also confidential and your visits to the Counseling Center are private.
 Confidentiality will not be broken unless you express harm to yourself or to others.

 “Counseling is only for people with serious emotional problems.”